ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArrayReduceRight.md

 This function iterates over every element of the array and calls the closure to work on that element.

+It will reduce the array to a single value, from the right to the left, and return it.

 ## Method Signature

 ```
 ArrayReduceRight(array=[array], callback=[function], initialValue=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|